altancode/apex/README.md

 ## "apex-power" operation
 More Apex special sauce, the apex-power operation not only tells the JVC to turn on or off, but ensures that it does turn on or off.
 Using the raw commands you may find the JVC says it turned off but actually does not.
 Because of this, it is recommended that apex-power be used for all power on/off operations.
-When using apex-poower, a "data" field must exist.
+When using apex-power, a "data" field must exist.
 This indicates whether to power on or power off the JVC.
 The optional parameter "requirePowerOn" is supported.

 ```